 Anthropology & Storytelling

-Update: For a glimpse at Gina Athena Ulysse’s latest efforts at transformational storytelling, see this May 2017 Profile in Anthropology News and her new book Because When God Is Too Busy: Haiti, me & THE WORLD.
+Update: For a glimpse at Gina Athena Ulysse’s efforts at transformational storytelling, see her 2017 book Because When God Is Too Busy: Haiti, me & THE WORLD as well as her 2019 Homage to Those Who Hollered before Me/Meditations on Inheritances and Lineages, Anthropological and Otherwise in Anthropology News.
 Also see the readings in Lorena Gibson’s Anthropology for Liberation course.